azzarip/food-explorers/content/emails/Adventures/Paris/Desserts.md

 ---
-subject: "[7/10] Three Desserts You’ll Taste in Paris (and Never Forget)"
+subject: "Three Desserts You Can Taste in Paris (and Never Forget)"
 ---

 Dear Food Explorer,